djplaner/blog/docs/2015/03/23/ways-to-raise-visiblity-of-unit-planning/index.md

 ---
+categories:
+- thesis
+date: 2015-03-23 10:07:14+10:00
+next:
+  text: Embedding prezi - some tests
+  url: /blog2/2015/03/24/embedding-prezi-some-tests/
+previous:
+  text: What do you do with Twitter?
+  url: /blog2/2015/03/04/what-do-you-do-with-twitter/
+tags:
+- edc3100
 title: Ways to raise visiblity of unit planning
-date: 2015-03-23 10:07:14+10:00
-categories: ['thesis']
-tags: ['edc3100']
 type: post
 template: blog-post.html
 ---